 The following are updates regarding the Lebanon Mask Ordinance.

-On August 12, 2020, Lebanon City Council adopted Emergency Ordinance 2020-11 requiring that persons wear face masks as further outlined below.
+On September 1, 2021, Lebanon City Council adopted Ordinance 2021-09 requiring that persons wear face masks as further outlined below.

-The purpose of this ordinance is to reduce the risk of the spread of the COVID-19 virus; reduce the potential shutdown of the local economy and the negative impacts associated with such a shutdown; and potentially reduce the need for hospitalization and the number of fatalities.
-This ordinance shall continue in effect until rescinded by the action of the Council which it did beginning June 30, 2021.
+The purpose of this ordinance is to reduce the risk of the spread of the COVID-19 virus and all of its current variants, and potentially reducing the need for hospitalization and the number of fatalities.
+This ordinance shall continue in effect until rescinded by the action of the Council.

 Face Mask FAQs

 To better help residents and visitors understand our new mask ordinance, we have compiled a list of frequently asked questions.
 To learn more, please review our "Face Mask FAQs" page.

 The City encourages businesses and organizations to print the following signage for use at their locations.
 Businesses may also contact the Lebanon Police Department at 603-448-1212 to request posters be dropped off, while supplies last.

 Face Mask Regulations

 1. Members of the public entering or queued to enter; remaining in or exiting from, any business, governmental, or non-profit owned premises, or utilizing any form of public transportation must wear a face covering as described in paragraph 2 below.